slyall/www-darkmere/content/linux.conf.au_guide.md

 coloured shirt from normal attendees.

 If you have problems go to the registration desk for advice.
-If possible talk to the "helpers" rather than the core organisers.
+If possible talk to the helpers rather than the core organisers.

 The conference has a culture of everybody helping out, offers to lend a hand will usually be appreciated.